peymanmortazavi/Hangout/README.md

 =============
 To generate documentation, you just need to install the GhostDoc extention in Visual Studio and then go to "Tools > GhostDoc > Generate For File" and then select the entire Solution.

+In order to extract XML files out of generated comments, you need to specify it in Visual Studio/Xamarin Studio settings.

 Execution
 =========
 To run and test this program, you must have XCode 6 and iOS Simulator installed.
 Open Frontend2.xcodeproj in XCode and build the project.
 This will successfully launch the app in the iOS Simulator.
 The Backend is continuously running on a Windows Azure server at chil.cloudapp.net.